 4. Passion for sustainability and authenticity

-Important characteristics of Italian artisan wines:
+Key features of Italian artisanal wines:

 - Rich grape selection and diversity